Skip to Main Content

 Funding Essential Needs

-Over the last year, Mid Penn Bank has committed more than $80,000 to various local organizations assisting the food insecure.
-Not only do we contribute financially to these programs, but we also make sure to lend a hand in the preparation and distribution of food.
-Helping our neighbors gain access to healthy food on a regular basis is important to us, and aids in the overall wellbeing of our local communities.
-Throughout 2022 Mid Penn Bank supported several food banks, weekend food programs for school students, distributed food to local veterans, and served warm meals at LGBT centers.
+Over the last year, Mid Penn Bank has committed more than $130,000 to various local organizations assisting the food insecure.
+Not only do we contribute financially to these programs, but we also lend a hand in the preparation and distribution of food.
+Helping our neighbors gain access to healthy food on a regular basis is important to us and aids in the overall well-being of our local communities.
+Throughout 2024, Mid Penn Bank supported several food banks, weekend food programs for school students, and food distribution efforts for local veterans.

 Volunteerism